nathankurt/dynatrace-terraform-aws/README.md

 Now the goal is to use that terraform environment that's been spun up for you and configure it. you can initially access it via the link that's outputted in the terminal at the end of the successful creation.
 You can log in with the username as `admin` and the password as whatever you set in the initial password form.

 **BIG BIG BIG NOTE:**
-* As of when this lab was created (1/29/2020), The dynatrace managed trial environment doesn't like to play nice and the agent version it gives you to set up is straight up bad.
-It's about 8 versions behind the server version that installs so you can't actually install the oneagent anywhere.
+* As of when this lab was created (1/29/2020), The Dynatrace managed trial environment doesn't like to play nice and the agent version it gives you to set up is straight up bad.
+It's about 8 versions behind the server version that installs so you can't actually install the OneAgent anywhere.
 The way around this I've found is to go into mission control, clusters -> cluster details. look for your license and cluster.
-Then set the release group from `early-access` to `stable` Then wait until the link you get for your oneagent/activegate install changes from `1.79 -> 1.85` or whatever the newest stable version is. **IF YOU SKIP THIS STEP, STUFF WILL BREAK**
+Then set the release group from `early-access` to `stable` Then wait until the link you get for your oneagent/ActiveGate install changes from `1.79 -> 1.85` or whatever the newest stable version is. **IF YOU SKIP THIS STEP, STUFF WILL BREAK**

 ![Agent License Version](/images/stable-mode-or-bust.png) If your version isn't set to stable or doesn't have a close version to your server, you're gonna have a bad time.